Golisano Children's Hospital of Buffalo: History

 In 2007 new proposals from Kaleida Health to renovate the hospital at the existing site angered many residents who were concerned that renovations of the hospital would ruin the character of the neighborhood.
 Kaleida then returned to the original proposal to move the hospital downtown.
 This renewed proposal met with much less resistance from the general public than their previous attempts.

 Construction on the hospital started in 2014 at an estimated cost of $350 million, $35 million of which was provided by the state of New York and $10 million from the John R. Oishei Foundation.
 The hospital was built by Turner Construction and designed by the acclaimed architectural firm, Shepley Bulfinch.
 The design included 12 floors and 400,000 square feet of space.

-On November 10, 2017, 125 patients were moved from the old WCHOB to the new hospital by a team of doctors, nurses, and volunteers.
+On November 10, 2017, 125 patients were moved from the old Women & Children's Hospital of Buffalo to the new hospital by a team of doctors, nurses, and volunteers.
 American Medical Response provided the transport services including specialized Critical Care Transport for patients in the multiple Intensive Care Units at the old hospital.

-(left to right) in the distance are the Conventus building, Oishei Children's Hospital, and Buffalo General Hospital Building A.
+(left to right) in the distance are the Conventus building, Golisano Children's Hospital (formerly known as Oishei Children's Hospital), and Buffalo General Hospital Building A.

 In 2020, following the advice of the CDC, the hospital limited the amount of visitors, in response to the COVID-19 pandemic.
 The hospital limited visitors to only 2 parents or guardians for children, and one significant other for pregnant women.